vassilych/cscs/cscs/PRECOMPILATION.md

 The two together are the script-level regression suite. `test_compiled.cscs` holds every `cfunction` case -- each written twice where it can be, once compiled and once interpreted, with the two results compared -- and `test.cscs` keeps the tests of the language itself and declares no `cfunction` at all.
-A clean run is 534 assertions in each file, 1068 together, with no "ERROR.
+A clean run is 946 assertions in test_compiled.cscs and 542 in test.cscs, 1488 together, with no
+"ERROR.
 Test failed" and a "Finished." at the end of each.

 Each file ends by printing its own totals, so the count no longer has to be grepped: